jywu20/Notes/Computer Science/Circuit/HDL.md

    it's just two modules running independently.
 8. Synthesis of RTL boils down to flip-flops and latches (for registers in various stateful `always` blocks), multiplexers and tri-state functions (for branching), decoders (for array accessing), memory blocks, and combinational blocks.
 9. Flip-flops can be made of latches.
 Latches can be made of combinational blocks with loops.
 Multiplexers and decoders are nothing but special combinational blocks.
 Memory blocks are made of flip-flops, decoders, and tri-state functions.
 So everything in theory is combinational blocks.
+    We also note that FPGAs can emulate the behavior of all digital circuits.
+    This is kind of like a Turing-completeness test, where we demonstrate that at least one digital hardware architecture can emulate all other digital circuits.
+    Of course, for this to be a real Turing-completeness test, we need infinite FPGA, which we don't have.
+    Other "do anything" chips include CPLD.
 10. Combinational blocks are made of logic gates (that's why Boolean logic is important), and, when the high-impedance state is needed, controlled switches.
 This is gate-level description.
     Efficient gate-level design relies heavily on Boolean logic.
 11. Logic gates are also made of controlled switches.
 Controlled switches are made of transistors.
 This is transistor-level description.
 How to place transistors on chips is physics- or device-level description.

+The levels above are of course never the only way hardware designing can be carried out, but it's indeed the industrial standard.
+Also, above the transistor-level description, almost everything can be done in SystemVerilog: gate-level description, for example, can be seen as a reduced case of RTL, as basic logic gates and flip-flops are semantically all modules on their own.
+We can "implement" a logic gate with `always_comb` and `if` constructs and comparisons and assignments.
+We can "implement" a flip-flop with `always_ff`.
+Of course, in actual digital design, the reverse happens:
+`always_ff` is synthesized by flip-flops and `always_comb` is synthesized by logic gates.
+What we demonstrate here is that gate-level description is just reduced RTL, and gates, flip-flops, etc. semantically have no privileged status compared with other modules in RTL.
+Therefore in a Verilog file intended for synthesis, we can *infer* gate-level constructs (like when we use `always_ff` we are *inferring* that flip-flops are to be used), or we can directly and explicitly specify the gate-level constructs.